List of Dexter characters: Cody Bennett

 Cody Bennett is the son of Paul and Rita Bennett.
 Cody does not remember the abuse his mother suffered at the hands of his father, so, when Paul returns home from prison, he is overjoyed.
 He has a good relationship with both Paul and Dexter, oblivious to the tension between the two men.

-During Season 2, Cody tries to maintain his relationship with Dexter, even though he broke up with their mother; he hides toys in his bag, forcing him to come to their home to return it, and asks Dexter to attend an oral report he makes in class.
+During season 2, Cody tries to maintain his relationship with Dexter, even though he breaks up with their mother; he hides toys in his bag, forcing him to come to their home to return it, and asks Dexter to attend an oral report he makes in class.
 Dexter's love for Cody and Astor helps convince Rita to rekindle their relationship.

-As Season 3 begins, Dexter's relationship with Cody has developed to such an extent that Cody asks him to be a speaker at his school for Parent's Day, while Dexter's presentation of himself as a blood-spatter specialist does not go well with the other kids, Cody tells him that it would have been worse if Dexter had not been there.
+As season 3 begins, Dexter's relationship with Cody has developed to such an extent that Cody asks him to be a speaker at his school for Parent's Day, while Dexter's presentation of himself as a blood-spatter specialist does not go well with the other kids, Cody tells him that it would have been worse if Dexter had not been there.
 He also considers Astor and Cody his family; he refers to them as his "cubs", and later says that nobody hurts "his children".
 Cody is the ring-bearer at Dexter and Rita's wedding.

 Cody learns of his mother's death but does not show any hostility towards Dexter, even growing closer to him.
 But when Astor insists that she wants to leave Miami and live in Orlando with her grandparents, Dexter makes Cody go with his sister because he believes the bond between him and Astor is something he should preserve.
 In later episodes, Dexter notes that he is still talking with Cody.
 After Dexter dropped Astor off, he claims that Cody has gotten a foot taller since he last saw him.

 Cody returned in season 7, episode 8, along with his sister Astor.

 In the books, Astor and her brother Cody are two parts of a whole, with Cody performing killings and Astor acting as a sort of mentor who watches.
 Cody is able to sense Dexter's "Dark Passenger".